algorandfoundation/specs/dev/crypto.md

     - "OT1" and "OT2": The first and second layers of keys used for [ephemeral signatures](#ephemeral-key-signature).
     - "MA": An internal node in a [Merkle tree](#merkle-tree).
-    - "MB": A bottem leaf in a vector commitment [vector commitment](#vector-commitment).
+    - "MB": A bottom leaf in a vector commitment [vector commitment](#vector-commitment).
     - "KP": Is a public key used by the Merkle siganture scheme [Merkle Siganture Scheme](merklesignaturescheme)
     - "spc": A coin used as part of the state proofs construction.
     - "spp": Participant's information (state proof pk and weight) used for state proofs.